zs0302/Leary-lab-manual/README.md

   - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed/original) data & keep it separate from the copy that you're using in your pipeline
   - processed data used in following steps – should be labeled clearly
   - this folder also contains a file documenting demographic & other summary info
-  - final, clean data sets used for analysis, containing all created corresponding data dictionary.
+  - final, clean data sets used for analysis, containing all created variables and corresponding data dictionary.
 - `ProjectName/Results`
   - contains folders or files of each type of results, e.g. report, summary
 - `ProjectName/Program`